-If you recently purchased a Honeywell thermostat, and it is displaying a “Connection Failure” message, don’t panic!
-This usually means that the thermostat has lost its wireless connection to the home’s Wi-Fi network or is attempting to connect to an incorrect network.
+If your newly purchased Honeywell thermostat is displaying a “Connection Failure” message, there’s no need to worry; this issue is common and can often be resolved easily.
+Typically, this message indicates that your thermostat has lost its wireless connection to your home’s Wi-Fi network or may be trying to connect to the wrong network.

 Honeywell Thermostat Says Connection Failure: The Top 8 Reasons!